scalawithcats/scala-with-cats/src/pages/monads/writer.md

 123.pure[Logged]
 ```

-If we have a log and no result,
+If we have a log and no result
 we can create a `Writer[Unit]` using the `tell` syntax
 from [`cats.syntax.writer`][cats.syntax.writer]: